Propane in France: providers, tariffs and getting started

 There are different ways to contact Plenitude.
 Here are the main options:

-To sign up for an electricity or gas contract with Plenitude in France, simply visit their website or call their customer service number.
-The process is straightforward and completely free.
-You do not have to pay any fees to change suppliers.
+To sign up for an electricity or gas contract with Plenitude in France, you can either call their customer service number or visit their website.
+The process is straightforward, fast, and completely free for all customers.

-You will need to provide some basic information, such as your name, address, and details about the energy supply at your home.
-Once you have given these details, Plenitude will take care of closing your previous contract with your old supplier.
-This means you don’t need to do anything further—the switch is handled for you.
+You will simply need to provide a few basic details, such as your name, address, and information about your current energy supply.
+Once you have signed up, Plenitude will take care of closing your previous contract for you, so you do not need to contact your old supplier yourself.

 Choosing your energy provider in France